josephluck/internote/README.md

 - **`COGNITO_USER_POOL_ID`**: The Cognito user pool ID for authentication.
 Can be found in the Cognito user pool settings here.
 - **`COGNITO_USER_POOL_CLIENT_ID`**: The Cognito user pool client ID for authentication.
 Can be found in the Cognito user pool settings here (head to App client settings and look for "id").
 - **`SERVICES_HOST`**: The domain name that the back-end services are deployed under.
 Can be found in the "domains" section here
-- **`SERVICES_REGION`**: The AWS region that the app is deployed in.
+- **`SERVICES_REGION`**: The AWS region that the back-end services are deployed in.
 This is eu-west-1.
 - **`COGNITO_IDENTITY_POOL_ID`**: The Cognito identity pool ID for authentication.
 Can be found in the Cognito identity pool settings here.
 - **`ATTACHMENTS_BUCKET_NAME`**: The name of the bucket where note attachments reside.
 Can be found here.
 - **`SPEECH_BUCKET_NAME`**: The name of the bucket where generated speech files reside.
 Can be found here.

 ## Next.js environment variables set-up

-In terms of Next.js, the environment varaibles are substituted at build-time using Next.js's `env` config option.
+In terms of Next.js, the environment variables are substituted at build-time using Next.js's `env` config option.

 When running `yarn dev` locally, the environment variables are loaded using `aws-env` (you will have to `chmod +x aws-env` once it has installed).